-- 1 hour
+Estimated time : 1 hour

-1. Remove the chain from the bike
+Step 1.
+Remove the chain

-2. Prepare the chain
+Step 2.
+Prepare the chain for waxing

 - Chain after a wet ride.
-If your waxed chain has just completed a wet and/or dirty ride, you need to run it through boiling water to remove the dirty wax first to avoid it from contaminating the clean wax in the pot.
+If your waxed chain has just completed a wet and/or dirty ride, you need to run it through boiling water to remove the dirty wax first to avoid it from contaminating the clean wax in the crockpot.
 Dry the chain completely by blowing off the water.

 - New chain.
 New chains always come with factory grease.
 You’ll need to remove this grease first.

-The swisher tool will make life easier for you when submerging the chain into the slow cooker.
+The Swisher tool will make life easier for you when submerging the chain into the slow cooker.
 It costs around $10 to $15 for a simple piece of metal wire, which in my opinion, is nice to have.

-4. Heat up the slow cooker
+Step 4.
+Heat the crockpot

 Step 5.
 Leave the chain submerged for at least 30 minutes

 Make sure to shake it off gently.
 You don’t want hot wax droplets to land on your hands, nor the chain rollers coming off.

-7. Let the chain cool down
+Step 7.
+Let the chain cool down

-8. Remove the chain from the swisher tool
+Step 8.
+Remove the chain from the swisher tool

 Once cooled down and dried, the chain will feel hardened.
 That is normal due to the wax bond.